3. The Oral Tradition

-If the place where the L-rd, your G-d, shall choose to put His Name be too far from you, then you shall slaughter of your herd and of your flock, which the L-rd has given you, as I have commanded you....The method of ritual slaughter is not found anywhere in the Written Torah, but it is part of the Oral Tradition.If no oral explanation had been taught to the nation from the outset, the uniform observance of the Torah's commandments would have been impossible!
+If the place where the L-rd, your G-d, shall choose to put His Name be too far from you, then you shall slaughter of your herd and of your flock, which the L-rd has given you, as I have commanded you....The method of ritual slaughter is not found in the Written Torah, but it is part of the Oral Tradition.If an oral explanation had not been taught to the nation from the outset, the uniform observance of the Torah's commandments would have been impossible!

 To enhance Moses' comprehension and memory of the Oral Tradition, its intricate details were shown to him in visions: